acoustic-warfare/RtmpStreamer/README.md

 SCREEN_HEIGHT = 1000

 if __name__ == "__main__":
     # Initialize the streamer with a with and a height for the video input
+    # and the Server to stream to
-    streamer = PyRtmpStreamer(SCREEN_WIDTH, SCREEN_HEIGHT)
+    streamer = PyRtmpStreamer(SCREEN_WIDTH, SCREEN_HEIGHT,
+                              "rtmp://ome.waraps.org/app/streamname")

     # Only start the rtmp stream
     streamer.start_rtmp_stream()